-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended, and includes shares of Common Stock that may be purchased by the Underwriters pursuant to an over-allotment option. - (2) Calculated based upon the average of the high and low prices reported on the New York Stock Exchange for March 31, 1998, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
+- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended, and includes shares of Common Stock that may be purchased by the Underwriters pursuant to an over-allotment option. - (2) The total amount of the registration fee is \$36,250, all of which has been paid.